Atoms for Peace: Philosophy

 "Atoms for Peace" was a propaganda component of the Cold War strategy of containment.
 Eisenhower's speech opened a media campaign that would last for years and that aimed at "emotion management", balancing fears of continuing nuclear armament with promises of peaceful use of uranium in future nuclear reactors.
 The speech was a tipping point for international focus on peaceful uses of atomic energy, even during the early stages of the Cold War.
 Eisenhower, with some influence from J. Robert Oppenheimer, may have been attempting to convey a spirit of comfort to a terrified world after the horror of Hiroshima and Nagasaki and of the nuclear tests of the early 1950s.

 It presented an ostensible antithesis to brinkmanship, the international intrigue that subsequently kept the world at the edge of war.

-However, recent historians have tended to see the speech as a cold war maneuver directed primarily at U.S. allies in Europe.
-Eisenhower wanted to make sure that the European allies would go along with the shift in NATO strategy from an emphasis on conventional weapons to cheaper nuclear weapons.
-Western Europeans wanted reassurance that the U.S. did not intend to provoke a nuclear war in Europe, and the speech was designed primarily to create that sense of reassurance.
-Eisenhower later said that he knew the Soviets would reject the specific proposal he offered in the speech.

 Eisenhower's invoking of "those same great concepts of universal peace and human dignity which are so clearly etched in" the UN Charter placed new emphasis upon the U.S. responsibility for its nuclear actions—past, present, and future.
-This address laid down the rules of engagement for the new kind of warfare: the cold war.
+This address laid down the rules of engagement for the new kind of warfare: the Cold War.

 Two quotations from the speech follow: